Holographic BCFT with a Defect on the End-of-the-World Brane: Introduction

 \begin{itemize}

 \item The defect modifies the lowest eigenvalue of the conventional AdS/BCFT model.
 In fact, the lowest eigenvalue in our refined model continuously interpolates between the identical boundary BCFT and the aforementioned spectral gap.
-We will also add a bulk conical defect in the gravity side, corresponding to a boundary operator \cite{Kawamoto:2022etl, Kusuki:2021gpt, Kusuki:2022wns, Kusuki:2022ZZZ}.
+We also include a bulk conical defect on the gravity side, which corresponds to a boundary operator \cite{Kawamoto:2022etl, Kusuki:2021gpt, Geng:2021iyq, Kusuki:2022wns, Kusuki:2022ozk}.

-\item The bulk theory we propose can also be considered as a gravity dual of a BCFT with corners \cite{cardy1988conformal, Imamura:2005zm}.
+\item The bulk theory we propose can also be considered as a gravity dual of a BCFT with corners \cite{Cardy:1989da, Imamura:2005zm, Geng:2021iyq}.
 In this duality, the corner on the boundary is in direct correspondence with the defect on the EOW branes.

 \item The holographic entanglement entropy in our model exhibits three different phases.
 This entanglement entropy can be seen as a toy model of a matter state prepared by cosmological spacetimes \cite{Chen:2020tes, Miyaji:2021lcq}.
-Interestingly, we have a phase which breaks the time reflection symmetry, so the corresponding entanglement entropy is closely related to the pseudo entropy \cite{Nakata:2020luh}.
+Interestingly, we have a phase that breaks the time reflection symmetry, so the corresponding entanglement entropy is closely related to the pseudo entropy \cite{Nakata:2020luh}.

-\item The defect enables us to construct a wormhole saddle which connects multiple AdS boundaries, analogous to the replica wormhole with EOW branes considered in \cite{Penington:2019kki}.
+\item The defect enables us to construct a wormhole saddle that connects multiple AdS boundaries, analogous to the replica wormhole with EOW branes considered in \cite{Penington:2019kki}.
 In our model, the wormhole saddle is allowed only when the BCFT is non-unitary, and this saddle is always subdominant compared to the factorized saddle without any wormholes.

 \end{itemize}

 The organization of this paper is as follows.
 In section \ref{section:Gravitydual}, we present our refined AdS/BCFT model and its connection to BCFT with a corner.
 In section \ref{section:Strip}, we study the spectrum of BCFT on a strip, confirming that it has a richer spectrum in comparison with the conventional AdS/BCFT model.
 In section \ref{section:Entropy}, we compute the holographic entanglement entropy and describe its three phases.
 In section \ref{section:Replica}, we construct wormhole geometries using our model.
 In section \ref{section:discussion}, we conclude with discussions and future directions.